 Use white sheer curtains and neutral upholstery and fabrics!

 Using in Kitchens

 There is no better way to incorporate this paint color in kitchens if it is not on the cabinets.

 If you have a large and spacious kitchen – using this paint color is definitely good to go!

-On the other hand, you can pair it with a beige backdrop, black or brown granite or marble countertop, and chrome finish fixtures, drawers, and pull handles!
+On the other hand, you can pair it with a beige backdrop; match it up with your brown granite countertops, or team it up with a marble countertop, and chrome finish fixtures, drawers, and pull handles!

 You could also go vice versa and let the airier kitchen play magic!